BurroughsHighCS/Curriculum/Assignments/HelloOperator/BooleanLogic/README.md

     }
 ```

 You can note that _none_ of these conditionals are ```else if``` conditionals.
 It is possible (and even likely) that _many_ of these conditions are true, in which case _all_ of the true statements will execute.
 This makes sense, because most of these print statements are not exclusive actions, but just statements of non-exclusive facts.
-Being bale to afford to fast food doesn't mean that the money in my wallet _isn't_ divisible by 5 or by 2.
+Being able to afford fast food doesn't mean that the money in my wallet _isn't_ divisible by 5 or by 2.
 Likewise, if I have $10, $20, $30... in my wallet, these amounts are divisible by both 2 AND 5.